azure-ad-b2c/samples/policies/signin-migration/b2c/README.md

 ---
 ## Edit the Custom Policies
-The B2C Custom Policy files comes from the Azure AD B2C Starter Pack [SocialAndLocalAccountsWithMfa](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack/tree/master/SocialAndLocalAccountsWithMfa).
-You need do download the [TrustFrameworkBase.xml](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack/blob/master/SocialAndLocalAccounts/TrustFrameworkBase.xml) file and modify the header values for TenantId and PolicyId.
+The B2C Custom Policy files comes from the Azure AD B2C Starter Pack [SocialAndLocalAccountsWithMfa](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack/tree/master/SocialAndLocalAccountsWithMfa)

-The [TrustFrameworkExtensions.xml](https://github.com/azure-ad-b2c/samples/blob/master/policies/signin-migration/b2c/policy/TrustFrameworkExtensions.xml) and the [SignUpOrSignin.xml](https://github.com/azure-ad-b2c/samples/blob/master/policies/signin-migration/b2c/policy/SignUpOrSignin.xml) files you get from this github repo.
-You need to do the same headr modifications of the PolicyId and TenantId to replace ***yourtenant.onmicrosoft.com*** with your B2C tenant name:

-Then, there are a number of edits you need to do before uploading the policies.
+There are a number of edits you need to do before uploading the policies

 ### AAD-Common Technical Profile in TrustFrameworkExtension.xml
-In the file [TrustFrameworkExtension.xml](policy/TrustFrameworkExtension.xml) update the Technical Profile AAD-Common to include the ObjectID and the ClientID of the App Registration named ***b2c-extensions-app***.
+In the file [TrustFrameworkExtension.xml](policy/TrustFrameworkExtension.xml) we need to add the Technical Profile AAD-Common to include the ObjectID and the ClientID of the App Registration we created above and we used to create the custom attributes.
 This is the way to get the Custom Policy to "see" our custom attributes.
-AAD-Common is defined in TrustFrameworkBase.xml and it is only additions we do in the Extension file for AAD-Common.
+AAD-Common is defined in TrustFrameworkBase.xml and it is only additions we do in the Extension file.

 ```Xml
     <ClaimsProvider>